vasav-jain/Invoice-To-Sales-Report/README.md

 ```

 ### 5. Create a .env file for the OpenAI Key
-- Add the code below
+Add the code below
 ```bash
 OPENAI_API_KEY= <your_openai_api_key_here>
 ```

+### 6. Run the notebook
+Run the driver.ipynb file from the console